ddmitv/dig-or-die-mods/README.md

 # Plugin Installation

+Firstly, you need to install BepInEx, which is a patcher/plug-in framework.
+You can follow instructions specified in [Automatic BepInEx Installation](#automatic-bepinex-installation) or [Manually Install BepInEx](#manual-bepinex-installation).
+Then [Download plugin .dll](#download-plugin-dll).

+## Automatic BepInEx Installation

+1. Download Powershell script from [`Install-BepInEx.ps1`](https://github.com/NUCLEAR-BOMB/dig-or-die-mods/blob/main/Install-BepInEx.ps1) \
+   In the top right, **right click** the `Raw` button

+2. Open Powershell where you download the `Install-BepInEx.ps1` script \
+   Go to the folder location and type `powershell.exe` on the address bar.

+3. Run the `.\Install-BepInEx.ps1` command to execute script and install BepInEx.

+> [!IMPORTANT]
+> If Powershell script execution is disable, start Windows Powershell with the "Run as Administrator" option and allow running unsigned scripts by entering:
+> ```
+> Set-ExecutionPolicy remotesigned
+> ```

+If you encountered an error, please follow provided instructions, or, manually install BepInEx.

+## Manual BepInEx Installation

 You can follow the [official BepInEx installation guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html), but the following instructions are specialized for Dig or Die.